 Promotions are usually the number one way companies reward employees.
 However, you can’t promote every employee every month – it’s unsustainable.

-Gamification boosts motivation because employees get the rewards and recognition they seek.
+Gamification affects or boosts motivation because employees get the rewards and recognition they seek.
 For this, many companies have set up leaderboards to encourage everyone in the company to become the top performer.

 Gamification taps into another big motivator when it comes to workplace productivity: control.
 It gives the employees a sense of control when they are moving up and getting rewards.